 The foundational ideals of democracy – collective representation, accountability, transparency – quickly degenerate into an unchecked proliferation of redundant mechanisms.
 Bureaucracies expand exponentially, forming endless committees, subcommittees, and regulatory frameworks that multiply without purpose or effectiveness.
 Deficit spending becomes habitual, pandering openly for votes rather than addressing genuine public needs.
 Democratic practice drifts away from public interest, driven by myriad special interest groups, each siphoning resources and attention toward contradictory goals, effectively paralyzing society’s capacity for meaningful action.

-Democracy, that faded emblem of hope, has grown bloated on promises it no longer attempts to fulfill, thriving perversely by expanding bureaucratic tumors, sustained by censorship, surveillance, and intimidation, methods indistinguishable from those employed by malignant cells.
+Democratic systems grew bloated on promises it no longer attempts to fulfill, thriving perversely by expanding bureaucratic tumors, sustained by censorship, surveillance, and intimidation, methods indistinguishable from those employed by malignant cells.
 Institutional decay accelerates unnoticed, quality declines subtly masked by technological distractions, and yet those who govern declare themselves victors, proud parasites convinced of their indispensability.

 It is too late to repair, too late to protest; criticism itself is suppressed, negated by ideological fiat.
 This triumphant cancer, this metastatic confusion between growth and life, goes on unchecked, convinced that the host exists solely for its voracious consumption, heedless that its survival marks nothing more profound than the terminal irrelevance of its host.